ing-bank/vscode-psl/README.md

 ### Acting on Directories

 The five commands `Compile and Link`, `Refresh from Host`, `Run PSL`, `Send to Host`, and `Test Compile` can all be executed on directories from the Explorer sidebar.
-In this case, a dialogue box will open, allowing you to act on multiple elements within the directory at once.
+In this case a dialogue box will open, allowing you to act on multiple elements within the directory at once.

 ## Language Features